joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-17-christmas-gift-game.md

 <!-- I'm going to make the simplifying assumption that each pair is independent.  -->

 From this perspective, each round of $n$ people is $\frac12n$ potential pairs.
-To find the expected number of pairs formed in a round, we can calculate the probability that any given pair successfully forms and multiply it by the number of possible pairs.
+To find the expected number of pairs formed in a round, we can calculate the probability that any given pair forms successfully and multiply it by the number of possible pairs.

 First of all, with two players, the probability that a pair forms is $P_2 = \frac12.$ Either the first person picks the other person's name, or they don't.

 With more players we have to do more careful accounting, but to get the intuition going let's do the $N=4$ case playing fast and loose.

-### Intuitive argument
+### Intuitive sketch

 With four players, there are two potential pairs.
 Since anyone can draw anyone from the hat, the chance that the first person of a pair doesn't pick themself is $\frac34$ (this part is exact).
 Similarly, the probability that the first person's pick picks them back is approximately $\frac14$ (this piece is slightly wrong).
 So, the expected number of pairs per round is

 $$ P_4 \approx 2\times\frac34\times\frac14 = \frac38\approx 37.5\% $$

-### Exact argument
+### Careful argument

 Overall there is a $\frac34$ probability that the first person does not pick their own tile (since each name is uniformly probably in the initial bag).

-However, the first person's choice changes the probability of their name, $``1",$ in the bag, and we have to find
+However, the first person's choice changes the probability that their name, $``1",$ is in the bag, and we have to find

 $$ P(1 | \text{player 1 doesn't pick a 1}). $$

-This chance depend on whether the tile Player 1 drew was one they submitted or not.
+This chance depends on whether the tile Player 1 drew was one that they submitted or not.

 Given that Player 1 didn't draw a $1,$ there's a $\frac13$ chance that they submitted the tile they drew.
 In that case, the second person will be drawing from three tiles submitted by Players 2, 3, and 4, which will have probability $\frac39$ of being a $1.$